richAndSmooth/VideoStartIOS/README.md

    - Configure auto-save settings

 4. **Start Recording**
-   - Click "Start Recording" to begin the countdown sequence
+   - Click "Start Sequence" to begin the countdown
-   - The countdown will display: "3...
-2...
-1...
-GO!"
+   - During the start sequence and recording, the camera feed is hidden and replaced with a "Recording in Progress" message
+   - The recording time is displayed in real-time
    - At "GO!", recording automatically starts and marks the start frame
    - The start time is precisely captured and displayed